SunilPrasath-USD/ElectricVehicleUS-FinalProject/README.md

 ```

 ## Results
 The project demonstrates significant improvements in computational speed and accuracy when using accelerated computing for EV prediction.
-Detailed results and performance metrics can be found in the `docs/` folder.

 ## References
 - Goodfellow, I., Bengio, Y., & Courville, A. (2016). *Deep Learning.* MIT Press.